UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

    Thermal Model house: A portable experimental test facility for building physics studies, developed by UdK Berlin.

-The *Thermal Model House* (THM) is a portable experimental test facility with a simple geometry and a compact size of approximately 1 m length, 0.5 m depth and 0.5 m height.
+The *Thermal Model House* (TMH) is a portable experimental test facility with a simple geometry and a compact size of approximately 1 m length, 0.5 m depth and 0.5 m height.
 This small thermal box is able to reproduce different phenomena of building climatization within physical experiments.
 Due to its manifold configuration options, experiments about the energy balance of rooms, about the heat and air transport processes within